How To Use Hair Chalk - The Rainbow Hair Technique For Commitment-Phobes

 Remember hair mascara?
 Well thankfully hair chalk is nothing like it.
 So with that niggling fear put to bed, let’s ask: what exactly is hair chalk?
+Can it be used on dark hair?
+Where can I buy a hair chalk kit?
 And why is everyone raving about it?

 This follicular phenomenon has actually been swishing around town since 2011, but now it's gone mainstream and is perfect for adding a temporary hit of colour to festival or holiday hair.
 Especially you can't hack the commitment or wouldn't dream of rocking rainbow hair to the office.

 Where traditional methods involve products that genuinely are sticks of chalk used by girls on the street who couldn’t afford anything fancier, recent releases by the likes of L’Oreal (Hair Chalk Polish, £15) and Bumble and Bumble (Spray Chalk, £15) - to name but a few - are liquid products.
 They can be applied to strands of hair – however you should desire – and then turn into a powdery chalk, giving you a subtle colour that fades away between two and 10 washes later.
 If you do prefer the sound of that classic chalking approach then hit up Bleach for their Hair Crayons, at just £4 a pop.

 Can I use hair chalk if my hair is dark?